Stray Dog West: Toponymy

-Probably named in reference to its relative geographic isolation; relative to its paucity of being featured in media, unlike similar islands, it is only occasionally appendaged as "Stray Dog West Island".
-The name is also only borrowed, not directly translated to other languages.
+The island is likely named for its relative geographic isolation.
+Due to its infrequent mention in the media, it is occasionally referred to as "Stray Dog West Island".
+The name is borrowed rather than directly translated into other languages.

 History

 Stray Dog West was discovered during a 2007 expedition led by Dennis Schmitt.
-The island is four meters above sea level, making it likely that rising oceans will eventually permanently submerge the island.
-The island was made of sediment with gravel, mud and boulders.
-It was estimated in 2007 that the island had a landmass of 100 x 60m.
+The island rises approximately four meters above sea level, suggesting that future sea-level rise could permanently submerge it.
+Its terrain consists of sediment, including gravel, mud and boulders.
+In 2007, the island's estimated dimensions were roughly 100 x 60 m.

 Territorial disputes

-In 2007, Denmark sent an icebreaker to the surrounding area in order to find data to attempt an extension of its maritime territory.
-Russia disagreed with Denmark's proposal and claimed that the ridge underneath the ocean came from Russia, making the Stray Dog West and other disputed islands Russian territory.
-It is also disputed over whether Stray Dog West counts as an island, as it is submerged at high tide.
+In 2007, Denmark dispatched an icebreaker to the surrounding area to collect data for a potential extension of its maritime territory.
+Russia opposed Denmark's proposal, claiming that the underwater ridge originates from Russian territory, which would include Stray Dog West and other disputed islands.

+Additionally, there is debate over whether Stray Dog West qualifies as an island, as it becomes submerged at high tide.